likes-gay/win-config/README.md

 # Win Config
-Quickly configure windows with the objectively best settings
+Quickly configure Windows with the objectively best settings

 # The options
 * Unpin unused apps